+Good Schools-General Prosperity-Open Winter-Drouth Feared.
+Special Correspondence.
 Snowflake, Navajo Co., Arizona, Jan.
-25.-This has been the most open and pleasant winter known in these parts, and many are worried at the prospect f drouth.

-Good schools are maintained here. presided over by James Peterson and D. H. Thurman Jr., of Lehi, Utah.
-Three miles above here is the town of parently doing well and the appearance of their homes indicates prosperity.
-It requires much labor, however, to main tain their irrigation system, without which nothing could be produced.
+25 .- This has been the most open and pleasant winter known in these parts, and many are worried at the prospect of drouth.
+Good schools are maintained here presided over by James Peterson and D. H. Thurman Jr., of Lehi, Utah.
+Three miles above here is the town of Taylor, and four miles still farther up the stream is Shumway; at the latter place is an excellent flour mill and a good water right to generate power.
+The water in this creek comes from springs and does not fluctuate.
+The people in all these places are ap-parently doing well and the appearance of their homes indicates prosperity.
+It requires much labor, however, to maintain their irrigation system, without which nothing could be produced.
 Elder Jesse N. Smith, the president of the Stake, resides here, and Snowflake ward is presided over by Bishop John Hunt.
 The meetings of the Saints are well attended, and a deep interest is taken in the different societies.
-D J. Rogers of Bluff City is working with intelligent zeal as Y. M. M. I. A. mis-sionary in this Stake.
+D. J. Rogers of Bluff City is working with intelligent zeal as Y. M. M. I. A. missionary in this Stake.
+ST. JOSEPH, ARIZONA.